RaviSharma1901/Cognifyz-ML-Tasks/restaurant-rating-prediction/README.md

 ### Restaurant Rating Prediction
-- This project aims to predict restaurant ratings using machine learning techniques based on features such as location, cuisine, cost, delivery options, and more.
+- This project aims to predict restaurant ratings using machine learning techniques based on features such as Votes, cuisine, Average cost for two, delivery options, and more.
 It showcases end-to-end model development with a focus on interpretability, feature engineering, and stakeholder-ready outputs.

 __Project Highlights__
         - Cleaned and encoded diverse features including cuisine types, city frequencies, and service flags.